nexiality/documentation/quickstart/IntroductionAndFAQ.md

 For more details and step-by-step instruction, check out the [Install Nexial](InstallingNexial) page.

 ## Where can I go for more help/support?
 For online documentation, start [here](../commands/).
-For additional questions, inquiries or help, send your request to [support](mailto:sentry-support@ep.com).
-Likewise, for any suggestion on new features for Nexial, email [support](mailto:sentry-support@ep.com).
+For additional questions, inquiries or help, submit your request to our [GitHub issue](https://github.com/nexiality/nexial-core/issues).
+Likewise, for any suggestion on new features for Nexial, submit an [issue](https://github.com/nexiality/nexial-core/issues) as well.

 ## What can I expect from future release?
 Even before it’s 1.0 debut, Nexial has been in used by multiple projects.
-It took us nearly 10 months to get to '1.0'.
 But in a way, this isn’t a ‘1.0’ release – at least not in the typical sense.
 Calling it ‘1.0’ is just a way to officially mark its progress, and to give us a way of comparing against future releases.
 The cadence we would like to keep would be two-fold:

 1. Daily DEV builds, as we do today.
 For newer features and early access patches, this would be the method of distributing.